doppelganger9/blog/src/posts/2019-06-30-cypress-github-actions.md

 ![Cypress GitHub Action Configuration](CypressGitHubActionConfig.png)

-Franckly, I'm a command line guy, this time I just edited the `main.workflow` file to add text to it.
+Frankly, I'm a command line guy, this time I just edited the `main.workflow` file to add text to it.
 Okay, it did not work out so well, as I had to `git commit --amend` and `push --force` to make it work because I had forgotten to had the step name in the `resolves` array.

 ```text
 action "Cypress E2E Tests" {